kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 Given the big scope of Gutenberg and the high number of PRs merged in each milestone, it is not uncommon to overlook impactful changes worth highlighting; because of this, this step is a collaborative effort between the release manager and other Gutenberg development team members.
 If you don’t know what to pick, reach out to others on the team for assistance.

-#### Requesting release assets
+#### Release assets

+The release post has a few visual assets that need to be organized.
+For the post’s featured image, use the same image as the previous release used.
+It should already be in the media library called ‘gb-featured’.

+There’s also a banner in the post body, which can be added via a synced pattern called ‘Gutenberg What’s New Banner’.
+Insert this pattern and update the text to the correct version number.

-After identifying the highlights of a new WordPress release, the release manager requests visual assets from the Design team.
-The request is made in the [\#design](https://wordpress.slack.com/archives/C02S78ZAL) Slack channel, and an example post for 15.8 can be found [here](https://wordpress.slack.com/archives/C02S78ZAL/p1684161811926279).
+The highlighted features also require visual assets.
+For a high profile feature you can request visual assets from the Design team.
+For other features you can create the assets yourself if you’re comfortable.
+To request assets from design, reach out in the [\#design](https://wordpress.slack.com/archives/C02S78ZAL) Slack channel, and an example post for 15.8 can be found [here](https://wordpress.slack.com/archives/C02S78ZAL/p1684161811926279).
 The assets will be provided in a [Google Drive folder](https://drive.google.com/drive/folders/1U8bVbjOc0MekWjpMjNaVFVhHFEzQkYLB) assigned to the specific release.

 When creating visual assets for a WordPress release, use animations (video or GIF) or static images to showcase the highlights.
 Use [previous release posts](https://make.wordpress.org/core/tag/gutenberg-new/) as a guide, and keep in mind that animations are better for demonstrating workflows, while more direct highlights can be shown with an image.
 When creating assets, avoid using copyrighted material and disable browser plugins that can be seen in the browser canvas.